dmihaylov92/fee-exercise/README.md

 - Implement a service to calculate fees based on the transaction type:
   - **Credit:** Charge a fee of 1.5% of the transaction amount.
   - **Debit:** Charge a fee of 1.0% of the transaction amount.

-### 3. Transaction Categorization

-- If the transaction is a `Credit` and the amount is greater than $10,000, trigger a notification to the finance team.
-- If the transaction is a `Debit` and the amount is less than $500, apply a discount of 0.5% to the calculated fee.
-- If transaction is a international (currency != USD), apply additional fee of 0.5%

 ### 5. Save Transactions to MySQL